Rigidity of Julia sets for Henon type maps: Positive closed currents and p.s.h. functions

+Note that the existence of $u$ in the hypotheses of the above theorem is satisfied when $X$ is a compact K\"ahler manifold and $T$ and $S$ are in the same cohomology class.
+The positivity of $T$ and $S$ can be replaced by the weaker condition that these currents are of order 0 or flat.
+In this case, Federer's theory allows to define the slices with respect to $\pi$.

-Recall that a map $\phi$, which associates to $y\in Y$ a closed subset $F_y$ of $X$, is called {\it upper semi-continuous} (with respect to the Hausdorff topology for closed subsets of $X$) if for any $y_0\in Y$, any neighbourhood $V$ of $F_{y_0}$ and for a compact subset $K$ of $X$, we have $F_y\cap K\subset V$ for $y$ close enough to $y_0$.
+Recall that a map $\phi$, which associates $y\in Y$ with a closed subset $F_y$ of $X$, is called {\it upper semi-continuous} (with respect to the Hausdorff topology for closed subsets of $X$) if for any $y_0\in Y$, any neighbourhood $V$ of $F_{y_0}$ and for a compact subset $K$ of $X$, we have $F_y\cap K\subset V$ for $y$ close enough to $y_0$.
 We also say that $\phi$ is {\it lower semi-continuous} if given $\epsilon>0$ and $y_0\in Y$ we have $\dist(x,F_y)<\epsilon$ for every $x\in F_{y_0}$ and for $y$ close enough to $y_0$.
 The map $\phi$ is {\it continuous} if it is upper and lower semi-continuous.
 We have the following elementary lemma.

-\begin{lemma} The map $y\mapsto \supp(S)\cap \pi^{-1}(y)$ is upper semi-continuous and the map $y\mapsto \supp \langle S|\pi|y\rangle $ is lower semi-continuous with respect to the Hausdorff topology for closed subsets of $X$. \end{lemma} \proof It is not difficult to see that the first assertion is true if we replace $\supp(S)$ by any closed subset of $X$ and the second assertion holds for any continuous family of currents. \endproof
+\begin{lemma} Let $S=S_1\wedge\ldots\wedge S_q$ be as above.
+The map $y\mapsto \supp(S)\cap \pi^{-1}(y)$ is upper semi-continuous and the map $y\mapsto \supp \langle S|\pi|y\rangle $ is lower semi-continuous with respect to the Hausdorff topology for closed subsets of $X$. \end{lemma} \proof It is not difficult to see that the first assertion is true if we replace $\supp(S)$ by any closed subset of $X$ and the second assertion holds for any continuous family of currents. \endproof

 The support of $\langle S|\pi|y\rangle$ is contained in $\supp(S)\cap\pi^{-1}(y)$.
 We will be concerned with the case where these sets are equal.

 \begin{definition} \rm We call {\it bifurcation locus of $S$ with respect to $\pi$} the closure of the following set